v3io/frames/README.md

 <a id="method-write-params-nosql"></a>
 #### `nosql` Backend `write` Parameters

-The following `write` parameters are specific to the `nosql` backend; for more information, see the [platform Frames NoSQL-backend reference](https://www.iguazio.com/docs/reference/latest-release/api-reference/frames/nosql/write/):
+The following `write` parameters are specific to the `nosql` backend; for more information and examples, see the platform's [Frames NoSQL-backend reference](https://www.iguazio.com/docs/reference/latest-release/api-reference/frames/nosql/write/):

 <!--
 - <a id="method-write-nosql-param-expression"></a>**expression** (Optional) (default: `None`) &mdash; A platform update expression that determines how to update the table for all items in the DataFrame.